Skip to content

 then the problem becomes persistent.
 You do not always see it in a single trace.
 It starts surfacing later, in other dialogs, other prompts, and sometimes for other users.

-4. Memory Has Its Own Trust Boundaries
+5. Memory Has Its Own Trust Boundaries

 It is very useful to see memory not as neutral storage, but as a trust boundary.

-There are at least four different data sources:
+For the same support agent there are at least four different data sources:

 • trusted system annotations;